Takashiidobe/notes/src/books/game-programming-patterns/game-loop.md

 }
 ```

-This looks to solve the problem of one game loop, but it doesn\'t.
+This looks to solve the problem of one game loop, but it doesn't.

-Say we\'ve got a two-player networked game, and the two players are
+Say we've got a two-player networked game, and the two players are
 using hardware with different capabilities.

-Because one person\'s computer is better than another\'s, objects that
+Because one person's computer is better than another's, objects that
 are shared between them become unsynchronized.
 On top of that, floats
 have imprecise addition, so they can actually can be subject to rounding
 error.

 ### Play catch up

-One part of the engine that usually isn\'t affected by a variable time
+One part of the engine that usually isn't affected by a variable time
 step is rendering.
-We\'ll update the game using a fixed time step, but
+We'll update the game using a fixed time step, but
-we\'ll cause the variable time step to be rendered independently.
+we'll cause the variable time step to be rendered independently.

 ```cpp
 double previous = getCurrentTime();